Import

 "Toggle switches should take immediate effect and should not require the user to click Save or Submit to apply the new state.
 As always, we should strive to match the system to the real world." – Source

-Don't use it if the user is required to click save or update to apply the new state.
+Do not use a toggle switch if the user is required to click Save or Update to apply the new state.

 Good practices